 What Is Pad Thai

-Pad Thai, as I mentioned earlier, is a Thai style stir-fry rice noodles.
+Pad Thai, as I mentioned earlier, is a Thai-style stir-fry rice noodle.
 It's an extremely famous street food in Thailand.

 It's one of Thailand's national dishes.